 The only way to get ahead if you are behind the average net worth for the above average person is to grow your net worth faster than the S&P 500 index.
 Targeting the S&P 500 index as a net worth growth benchmark is generally for middle aged individuals.

 2) Risk Free Rate.
 The risk free rate is the 10-year government bond yield.
 It is risk free because the US government is the most sovereign nation and will pay you back unless we get attacked by aliens.
-The current risk free rate is roughly 3%, from a low of ~1.5% in 2012.
+The current risk free rate is roughly 1% in 2021 from a low of 0.51% in 2020.
 The risk free rate has been coming down for over 30 years as we’ve managed to contain inflation in the US and enact more effective economic policy.

 3) Industry Specific Indices.
 Every industry has differing rates of growth.
 It would be unfair to compare the growth rates of the stable telecom industry with the growth rate of the internet industry.
 You can track your industry’s annual growth rate through the performance of industry ETFs such as: HDG (hedge fund), XLP (consumer staples), XLE (energy), XLF (financial services), XLV (healthcare), XLI (industrials), IYR (real estate), GDX (materials), IYZ (telecom), XLK (tech), and XLU (utilities).
 You can be even more specific by tracking your own company’s stock price performance if it is publicly traded.